0xEniotna/MessageHub/README.md

 A modern, retro-styled web application for sending messages and media through Telegram with group management capabilities.

-## ⚠️ SECURITY WARNING

-**NEVER commit sensitive data to this repository!**

-Before setting up, ensure you:

-1. Copy `config/config.env.example` to `config/config.env`
-2. Fill in your actual API credentials in `config/config.env`
-3. Generate new secure keys for production
-4. Never commit `config/config.env` or any `.env` files

 ## ✨ Features

 - 🎨 **Retro 90s Web Design** - Authentic nostalgic interface